My name is Ken Kagan. I focus my law practice on the defense of professionals facing licensing actions, and on white collar criminal defense.

 In 1994 and 1995 I served as Disciplinary Counsel to the Washington State Bar Association.
 This is the department of the Bar Association vested with the authority and responsibility for reviewing, investigating and prosecuting grievances about the ethical conduct of lawyers licensed to practice law in Washington State.
 This experience gave me an insider's perspective on the professional license discipline process for lawyers and served as a strong foundation for my practice since them.

-If you are facing, or potentially face professional disciplinary action, or if you face criminal prosecution for an alleged White Collar crime, I am happy to discuss your case with you.
+If you are facing, or potentially face professional disciplinary action, I am happy to discuss your case with you.